widok/widok/README.md

 [![Build Status](https://travis-ci.org/widok/widok.svg)](https://travis-ci.org/widok/widok)

 # Widok
-Widok is a reactive web framework for Scala.JS.
+Widok is a reactive web framework for Scala.js.
 Its key concepts are:

-- **Page:** dispatches the current query to a page which renders widgets
+- **Page:** the browser query is dispatched to a page which renders widgets
-- **Widget:** element to be rendered by the browser
+- **Widget:** an element that corresponds to a node in the DOM
-- **Channel:** value stream; for 1:n data propagation
+- **Channel:** a stream of values
-- **Aggregate:** container of channels; for n:m data propagation
+- **Aggregate:** a channel container

 ## Comparison
 Widok is different from traditional web frameworks in the following aspects: